nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### What is an Entry

 Think of PennyWise as a notebook that has infinite number of pages.
-You can write as much data as you want on your expenditure or income, PennyWise will keep track of them.
+You can write as much data as you want to track your expenditure or income, PennyWise will keep track of them.
 An entry is what PennyWise terms as a particular expenditure or income logged into the application.
 PennyWise defines an expenditure and income as things that you spend money on, and things that make you money respectively!